-My youngest son, a college freshman, is taking final exams this week.
+My youngest son, a college sophomore, is taking final exams this week.
 He was too busy to talk much this past weekend, but I called to wish him luck anyway.
 I didn't really know what else to say.

 Then I came to the office and a co-worker with two daughters in college shared a wonderful list: "Personal Qualities Not Measured by Tests or Grades."
 There are many such lists out there, some created by educators like this one — it's the kind of thing you print out and post to the fridge.

 The two of us misted up a bit talking about how proud we are of our college-aged children, and how we treasure them not for their accomplishments but for who they are as people.

 Reading the list with my son in mind, a few qualities popped out at me: friendly, empathic, athletic, humble.
 I asked a few other colleagues with college students to contribute words for a CollegiateParent list and they quickly obliged.

 Kelsey: My parents instilled in me to never give up and to strive to be the best I can be at whatever I tackle.
 They would say I was the most determined individual they knew and that they were so proud of me.
 If I ever failed or was disappointed in myself for underperforming, they said I would always figure out a way to succeed the second time around.